zhaohangbo/FlightsFromStoryAndFestival/README.md

 # FlightsFromStoryAndFestival
-Django Restful API
+Django Restful API.

-Flights From Story And Festival
+Generate Flights From Story And Festival